orcfax/docs/docs/fact-token/tokenomics.md

 To further understand these allocations, each will be defined, with their purpose and use expanded on; the following list of ADA Handle wallets correspond to the allocations in the $FACT tokenomics pie chart above.
-The ability for users to monitor the use of these ADA handles, combined with the wallets’ strict parameters for use, provides a unique method of accountability which the Orcfax project hopes to foster.
+The ability for users to monitor the use of these ADA handles, combined with the wallets' strict parameters for use, provides a unique method of accountability which the Orcfax project hopes to foster.
 This is accomplished by ensuring a high level of transparency in the distribution and use of $FACT as any member of the Cardano